matthew-dong-dev/personal-website/README.md

 ## What do you need to do to achieve a minimally viable website for PennApps?
 1. transfer *By the Numbers 2*
-1. change favicon & remove dummy posts & finish about me
+1. finish about me & remove dummy posts in posts & projects

 ## To do (Tier 1):
 	DON'T FORGET TO CHANGE URL before pushing